 Information Design: A Unified Perspective

 Given a game with uncertain payoffs, information design analyzes the extent to which the provision of information alone can influence the behavior of the players.
 Information design has a literal interpretation, under which there is a real information designer who can commit to the choice of the best information structure (from her perspective) for a set of participants in a game.
 We emphasize a metaphorical interpretation, under which the information design problem is used by the analyst to characterize play in the game under many different information structures.
 We

-Citation2019.
 "Information Design: A Unified Perspective."
-Journal of Economic Literature, 57 (1): 44-95.
-DOI: 10.1257/jel.20181489

 Game Theory and Bargaining Theory: General

 Asymmetric and Private Information; Mechanism Design

 Search; Learning; Information and Knowledge; Communication; Belief; Unawareness